-1. Total lance length shall be 10 ft.
+- Total lance length shall be 10 feet.

-2. The lance shall be constructed in three sections including the tip, middle, and base.
+- The lance shall be constructed in three sections, including the tip, middle, and base.
 The tip and the base will socket into the middle section.

-3. Lances must have a tip of a minimum of 24 inches and a recommended maximum of 48 inches of expanded polystyrene foam (Styrofoam) or Extruded Insulation Foam of 2 inch diameter and 2 lb. density, projecting beyond the middle section.
+- Lances must have a tip of a minimum of 24 inches and a recommended maximum of 48 inches of expanded polystyrene foam (Styrofoam) or Extruded Insulation Foam of 2 inch diameter and 2 pound density, projecting beyond the middle section.

-1. Helm - Helms must be of rigid materials (18 gauge mild or equivalent).
-There can be no openings that allow the penetration of a 1½ -inch dowel.
+- Helm: Helms must be of rigid materials (18 gauge mild or equivalent).
+There can be no openings that allow the penetration of a 1 1/2-inch dowel.
 Helms must have sufficient strapping and/or padding to prevent the rigid material from contacting the rider and so as not to be readily dislodged when subject to a moderate frontal impact.

-3. Body - rigid material covering chest and torso.
+- Body: Rigid material covering chest and torso.
 Standard equestrian riding vests are deemed equivalent.

-4. Groin - groin area must be protected by sufficient means including saddle or armor.
+- Groin: Groin area must be protected by sufficient means, including saddle or armor.

-6. Leg, arm, and shoulder protection - armor recommended, but not required.
+- Leg, Arm, and Shoulder Protection: Armor recommended, but not required.

-Recommended is 1/2" plywood.
-The edges should be blunt and corners
+- The shields must be constructed of rigid, non-brittle, materials—recommended is 1/2" plywood.
+The edges should be blunt and corners rounded.

 Equipment is inspected by a Marshall before each tournament.